6th ACQF Continental Forum

 09:00 - 09:30 Arrival/ Registration/ Coffee

-09:30 - 09:40 Welcome Address by ACQF Presiding Chair Alice Kande
+09:30 - 09:40 Welcome Address by ACQF Presiding Chair Dr. Alice Kande

-09:40 - 09:55 Welcome address by a Representative of the Delegation of the European Union to Mauritius tbc
+09:40 - 09:55 Welcome address by a Representative of the Delegation of the European Union to Mauritius TBC

 09:55- 10:10 Keynote Address Prof. R Mohee, Commissioner, HEC

-10:10 – 10:45 Address by Dr the Honourable Kaviraj Sharma Sukon, Minister of Tertiary Education, Science and Research the Honourable Dr Kaviraj Sharma Sukon, Minister of Tertiary Education, Science and Research
+10:10 – 10:45 Address by Dr the Honourable Kaviraj Sharma Sukon, Minister of Tertiary Education, Science and Research The Honourable Dr Kaviraj Sharma Sukon, Minister of Tertiary Education, Science and Research

 10:45 – 11:00 Group Photo